HiImRook/accessible-pos-chain/README.md

 - Minimal dependency surface (Tokio, Serde, toml, ed25519 libraries, etc.)

 Important disclaimer
-This repository is a work‑in‑progress research / engineering project.
+This repository is a work‑in‑progress.
 It is useful for testing, learning, and small private networks.
 Do not run this on mainnet with real funds until the crypto, storage, and networking primitives have been audited and hardened (see Security section and Roadmap).

 Quick start — run a two‑node LAN test
 1. Clone and build